-‘You should just shut up and cook,’ Dominique Crenn told me people have said to her regarding her politics and activism.
+‘You should just shut up and cook.’
+Dominique Crenn told me people have said this to her regarding her politics and activism.
 She also confessed that her reply to this is usually, “No. You shut up!”
 In my candid conversation with Crenn we talked about why she’s so intrepidly vocal, so boldly political, and one of the most influential activists of today.

 “I’m a human,” she began, “and I get very disturbed by some things that are going on in the world, and very touched by a lot of things happening.
 I can’t be silent.
 That would be crazy to be complicit and silent.”

 America’s first female Michelin 3-star chef, Dominique Crenn has risen to a level of stardom that makes her a huge target, yet rather than ditching the controversy and enjoying the ride, she’s done the complete opposite.
 “When you become a ‘celebrity chef’ it’s not about feeding your own ego and becoming more famous,” she shared.
 “If you get a platform, this incredible gift, you have to use it in a good way.
 You have to give a voice to people who don’t have a voice.”

 Crenn decidedly uses her platform for this purpose.
 Her more than a quarter-million Instagram followers see this every day.
 When she was diagnosed with breast cancer and announced it publicly, her post wasn’t just about her individual battle.
 She wrote, “Beautiful friends, I want to share with you that this last week I was diagnosed with breast cancer.
 I feel both scared and humbled and yet not alone.
 One in EIGHT women have breast cancer.
 I am neither alone nor unique… For all the women who have been on this journey before me and now with me, my heart is with you.”